CAVaccineInventory/vial/README.md

 ## What this does so far

 - SSO using Auth0 to sign users in with a Django user account
+- Run tests in GitHub Actions CI using pytest-django
+- Enforce Black code style in GitHub Actions

 ## What this will do

-- Run tests in GitHub Actions CI using pytest-django
 - Django ORM models for the schema needed to replace the core reports and locations tables from Airtable
 - Django admin configured to support managing those
 - Import existing data so we can really exercise the prototype